 When we unite and demand specific changes for our schools, everyone benefits.

-It is an opportunity to naturally connect with allies, rather than being isolated and attacked, which builds our power for good—for all of us.
-BCG is about expanding the continuum of bargaining, building power, and going on the offense in order to fight for social and racial justice — for our kids, for our schools, for our communities that we serve, and for the future.
+When we expand the continuum of bargaining, we build power, and go on the offense in order to fight for social and racial justice, for our kids, for our schools, for our communities, and for the future.

 Class-size reduction, limits on testing, and access to nurses, counselors and librarians will change our students’ lives forever.
 We won this victory through our unity, our action, and our shared sacrifice.”

 With Bargaining for the Common Good, we not only fight for better pay and benefits for educators, we also fight for students and communities.

 When the stakeholders come together, they can determine what their community needs.
 NEA members have successfully used the Bargaining for the Common Good strategy to win:

 - Less testing

 - Smaller class sizes

 - Mental health support

 Bargaining for the Common Good works in areas that have collective bargaining and areas that don’t.
 The mechanics may differ, but the fundamentals are the same.